logzio/logz-docs/_source/_includes/log-shipping/cloudwatch-defaults.md

 ###### Default settings

 By default, we do not send logs of type START, END, REPORT.

-If you prefer to send all log types, replace the function `_parse_cloudwatch_log` to:
+If you prefer to send all log types, replace the method `_parse_cloudwatch_log` in the Lambda function with the following:

 ```py
 def _parse_cloudwatch_log(log, additional_data):